Barton Springs Municipal Pool

 Another fascinating aspect is the pool's natural filtration system, which completely replenishes the water every 8-12 hours.
 This ensures that swimmers enjoy some of the cleanest, freshest waters available, a natural luxury that's hard to come by in urban areas.

-Concrete edges and sides were added to the natural oasis, resembling a contemporary swimming pool.
-Complete with stairs and lifeguards, Barton Springs Municipal Pool is ideal for water enthusiasts, with depths ranging from 0-18'.
+Builders added concrete edges and sides to the natural oasis, which made it resemble a contemporary swimming pool.
+Complete with stairs and lifeguards, it is ideal for water enthusiasts, with depths ranging from 0-18'.
 However, the critical difference between regular pools and Barton Springs is the bottom, which is natural.

 Getting There